Bet you've never seen Donald Duck in a superhero costume, piloting a giant mecha, fighting an enormous, mutated alien before.

 Super Soldier: One-off Evronian character Trauma willingly chose to become one.

 The Evronians have a few different kinds of these.
-Grrodon is basically a weaker warrior capable of changing his looks (warriors like him resurface in the Ultimate Universe Continuity Reboot, and are implied to have gone rogue and murdered the last Emperor before Gorthan got their loyalty); Kravenn is the perfected version, having both the shape shifting ability, slightly superior strength and magnificent tracking abilities (he managed to track Xarion across the entire planet of Xerba, and it took throwing him into space twice to get rid of him); the already mentioned Trauma, with Super Strength, psychic powers enabling him to amplify fear into utter terror and the ability to feed from it; a group of Half-Evronian Hybrids based on the genes of the Beasts of Rhaghor and the data of the never-seen Project Abominion, stronger, faster and with superior smell than standard warriors but indisciplined and apparently much stupider (they mutinied and closed the normal warriors of their ship in a cell guarded from the outside; somehow, the standard Evronians evaded and made short work of the guards); finally, in an alternate universe, Evronian-Angus hybrids with Super Strength superior to Trauma and the ability to feed from negative emotions (on the downside, they need constant feeding or they'll collapse, and they were quickly dispatched when Paperinik and the US Army stopped fighting and started thinking about nice things).
+Grrodon is basically a weaker warrior capable of changing his looks (warriors like him resurface in the Ultimate Universe Continuity Reboot, and are implied to have gone rogue and murdered the last Emperor before Gorthan got their loyalty); Kravenn is the perfected version, having both the shape shifting ability, slightly superior strength and magnificent tracking abilities (he managed to track Xarion across the entire planet of Xerba, and it took throwing him into space twice to get rid of him); the already mentioned Trauma, with Super Strength, psychic powers enabling him to amplify fear into utter terror and the ability to feed from it; a group of Half-Evronian Hybrids based on the genes of the Beasts of Rhaghor and the data of the never-seen Project Abominion, stronger, faster and with superior smell than standard warriors but indisciplined and apparently much stupider (they mutinied and closed the normal warriors of their ship in a cell guarded from the outside; somehow, the standard Evronians evaded and made short work of the guards); finally, in an alternate universe, Evronian-Angus hybrids with Super Strength superior to Trauma and the ability to feed from negative emotions - on the downside, they need constant feeding or they'll collapse, and they are quickly dispatched when Paperinik and the US Army stop fighting and start thinking about nice things.

 Defied in PKNA #22: Paperinik thinks that Lyla's designer, Leonard Vertighel altered robots to take over the world, but he mocks him on hearing this ("Be frank with me: you read a lot of comic books, do you?"): in fact, he "just" wanted to create the perfect woman.